bsoe003/DreamTeam-HW5/README.md

 ####BUG:
 * cursor is not pointer (hand) when in mobile size (cursor still show up when it is on svg icon)
 * error tracking may not work when AdBlock is on.
+* The application DOES NOT work in iPhone 5

 ####ISSUE:
 * Firebase seems to be really slow.
 This makes user think that certain featues are not working.
 Perhaps make a splash screen?